"Your own Self-Realization is the greatest service you can render the world."

 As you continue to work on yourself, subtle internal changes accumulate, and one day, you’ll awaken to your true nature.
 It’s in this awakening that you’ll laugh at the simplicity of it all and realize that you’ve been free all along.

 For those who have been practicing for many years, there comes a point where all effort falls away.
-The need for meditation, self-inquiry, or witnessing practices ceases.
+The need for meditation, self-inquiry, breath-work or witnessing practices ceases.
 You’ve arrived.
 You’ve spent all that time searching for something that was never lost, improving something that was never broken.

 "Calmness is the criterion of spiritual progress.
 Plunge the purified mind into the Heart.
 Then the work is over."